wtsi-hgi/irods-to-s3/README.md

     -R, --recursive     Copy iRODS collections recursively
-    --make-bucket       Make S3 bucket if it does not exist --ignore-avus       Don't replicate the iRODS AVUs on S3 -v, --verbose       Verbose output
+    --make-bucket       Make S3 bucket if it does not exist --ignore-avus       Don't replicate the iRODS AVUs on S3 --dry-run           Don't transfer any data, only log what will happen -v, --verbose       Verbose output

 ### S3 Key Character Control